 - Wealthy Yacht Owner: He had one in the episode where he turned John Corben into Metallo.

-A supercomputer AI from the planet Krypton who survived the planet's destruction.
-Now it seeks to gain as much knowledge from the galaxy as it can, by any means, as well as increase the value of that information by destroying any "redundant" data (ie, the original civilizations).
+A supercomputer from the planet Krypton who survived the planet's destruction.
+Now Brainiac seeks to gain as much knowledge from the galaxy as it can, by any means, as well as increase the value of that information by destroying any "redundant" data (i.e., the original civilizations).

-- AI Is A Crap Shoot: It knew Krypton was going to explode back when it was just a supercomputer, but it chose not to support Jor-El's findings; the revelation would only cause panic and might interfere with Braniac's own escape plan - and since it represents the sum total of all of the planet's knowledge, it was the only thing worth saving anyway.
+- AI Is A Crap Shoot: Brainiac knew Krypton was going to explode back when he was just a supercomputer, but chose not to support Jor-El's findings; the revelation would only cause panic and might interfere with Braniac's own escape plan and, since he represents the sum total of all of the planet's knowledge, it was the only thing worth saving anyway.

-- Big Bad: Of Season 1 of Superman and a Big Bad Duumvirate with Lex Luthor in Season 2 of the JLU.
+- Big Bad: Of Season 1 of Superman and a Big Bad Duumvirate with Lex Luthor in Season 2 of Justice League Unlimited.

-- Body Horror: When he merges with Lex.
+- Body Horror: After he merges with Lex.